Social Security Disability

 Do I Qualify for Social Security Disability?

-Hugh can review your specific situation and help you determine if you meet the Social Security Administration’s definition of disabled.
-From there, we can help you file a claim and provide legal counsel that is focused on representing your best interest.
+Eligibility for Social Security Disability benefits depends on your medical condition, work history, and whether your condition prevents substantial employment.
+Attorney Hugh can review your specific situation and help you determine if you meet the Social Security Administration’s definition of disabled.
+From there, we can help you file a claim and provide legal counsel that is focused on representing your best interests.

 We are here to help our clients with: